gwijthoff/sof_talk/sof_talk.md

 ![](images/2001monolith.jpg)

 as if the iPhone were the next iteration of the *2001: A Space Odyssey* monolith: a sleek black box whose inner workings we couldn't possibly understand but at the same time, somehow, makes us smarter the instant we touch it.
 In this mythical explanation of human origins that falls into the gap of Kubrick's famous match cut from the bone club thrown into the air to the spaceship gracefully floating through outer space, we are simply remade by the tool the moment what might be done with it becomes clear.

-Setting aside questions of cognition and neurophysicology, I am interested in finding a language for this kind of fictive energy so that we might be able to register and historicize the perceived pressures of technological change.
-Despite the fact that we cannot say in any sense whether we are biologically "evolving" with digital media, a deeper history of gadgetry will allow us to track an evolution in the imaginative dimensions constitutive of all technical interaction.

 =